rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 # Module 2: Implement an identity management solution (~190 Minutes)

 ## Lab 0 - Create a Microsoft Azure Pass Subscription (10 Minutes) Already completed during class introduction
+Step 1: Redeeming a Microsoft Azure Pass Promo Code:
+Substep 3:  Use the User account and passowrd located in the Resources tab Substep 5:  complete the Campcha

 Step 2:  Activate your subscription<br>
+Enter your First and Last name<br>
-Leave Name and email as is, enter your information in the remaining fields – must include a valid phone number and address<br>
+Leave email as is<br>
+Enter your information in the remaining fields<br>
+Must an Address and a valid phone number<br>

 # Optional - Lab 07

 ## If you intend on doing lab 07 continue with the the following steps, if not start with lab 01
 Important note: a later lab requires a time-consuming deployment.
 To save your time later, we suggest that you kick off that portion of the lab now so it’s ready when you get there. <br>

 Before starting Lab 01 use the next button to skip to Lab 07.
 Complete Lab 07 Exercise 1 Task 1 - Once the deployment has started use the previous button to return to Lab 01 Continue with Lab 01, and Lab 07 should be ready when you get there<br>

 ## Lab 01 – Manage user roles (30 Minutes)